cloudfoundry-incubator/pat/README.md

 - `dummyWithErrors` - an empty workload that generates errors.
 This can be used when a CF environment is not available.

-Script Configure
+Using a Configuration file
 =====================================
-PATs currently accepts the ability to configure any command line argument via a configuration script.
-There is an example script at the root of this projects directory called config-template.yml and it details the current operations.
-To run a custom yaml configuration file, provide the full path to the configuration file.
-Also, if a user so wishes they can overwrite a setting in the script by using the command line argument.
+PAT offers the ability to configure your command line arguments using a configuration file.
+There is an example in the root of the project directory called config-template.yml.
+To use your own custom yaml configuration file, provide the full path to the configuration file.
+Any setting specified as a command line argument overrides the equivalent setting contained in the config file.

-example:

-  # pat -config=config-template.yml
+Example:

-  # pat -config=config-template.yml -iterations=2 //set iterations to 2 even if the script has something else.
+          pat -config=config-template.yml -iterations=2 //set iterations to 2 even if the script has something else.

 Known Limitations / TODOs etc.
 =====================================
  - Numerous :)
- - Unlikely to support windows/Internet Explorer (certainly hasn't been tested on them)
+ - Unlikely to support Windows/Internet Explorer (certainly hasn't been tested on them)
  - Current feature set is a first-pass to get to something useful, contributions very welcome
  - Lots of stuff kept in memory and not flushed out
  - Creates lots of apps, does not delete them.
 We normally make sure we're targetted at a 'pats' space and just cf delete-space the space after to get rid of everything.